wp-plugins/squirrly-seo/readme.txt

 - adds the correct seo description and seo keywords in all pages
 - adds canonical link in all pages
 - adds the XML Sitemap for search engines: /sitemap.xml
-- PING the XML Sitemap in google blogs
+- PING the XML Sitemap in google and bing
-- adds the required METAs for home page (icon, author, language, dc publisher, etc.)
+- adds the required METAs for home page (icon, author, language, dc publisher, hreflang, etc.)
 - adds the favicon and the icon for Apple devices.
 - Support for Custom Post Types
 - Fine tune Page Navigational Links